Eric Bazilian: Other work

+In 1982, Bazilian was involved in the making of Cyndi Lauper's album She's So Unusual.
 In 1995, Bazilian produced and arranged Joan Osborne's major-label debut album Relish.
 The album was nominated for six Grammy Awards, including Song of the Year for the No. 4 Billboard hit "One of Us," which Bazilian wrote.

 Accolades

 On November 17, 2000, Bazilian was inducted into the Philadelphia Walk of Fame on the Avenue of the Arts.

 On April 21, 2004, Bazilian won an ASCAP Film and Television Music Award for "One of Us" as the theme song for the CBS television series Joan of Arcadia.